JJNod88/PP1_html_css/README.md

 ## Credits
-* Mentor, Dick, for supporting me with bugs and reciommendations.
+* Mentor, Dick, for supporting me with bugs and recommendations.
     * Adding a link to the home page on submit page
     * Chanding the flex-direction of the location & google maps section for smaller screen sizes
     * Fixed my font-awesome script bug.

 * Flexbox positioning, learned from https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox
-    * introduced by mentor Antonija.
+    * Introduced by mentor Antonija.

 * Confirming the correct html and css for using buttons https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button